typst-doc-cn/clreq/main.typ

 == #bbl(en: [General page layout & progression], zh: [基本页面版式与装订方向]) <page-layout>

 #prompt(from-w3c: "https://www.w3.org/TR/clreq-gap/#page_layout")[
-  How are the main text area and ancilliary areas positioned and defined?
+  How are the main text area and ancillary areas positioned and defined?
 Are there any special requirements here, such as dimensions in characters for the Japanese kihon hanmen?
 The book cover for scripts that are read right-to-left scripts is on the right of the spine, rather than the left.
 Is that provided for?
 When content can flow vertically and to the left or right, how do you specify the location of objects, text, etc. relative to the flow?
 For example, keywords `left` and `right` are likely to need to be reversed for pages written in English and page written in Arabic.
 Do tables and grid layouts work as expected?
 How do columns work in vertical text?
 Can you mix block of vertical and horizontal text correctly?
 Does text scroll in the expected direction?
 Other topics that belong here include any local requirements for things such as printer marks, tables of contents and indexes.
 See also @grids-tables.
 ]

 #level.tbd